ark-network/arkdev.info/docs/learn/clark.md

 - The users validate that the signed VTXO tree is still the same one that they signed before and they validate that all signatures are correct.
-  - They then sign all forfeit transactions using the connectors and the nonces provided by the ASP.
-They send the finished forfeit signatures to the ASP.
+  - They then sign all forfeit transactions using the connectors and the nonces provided by the Server.
+They send the finished forfeit signatures to the Server.

-- When the ASP collected all forfeit signatures, it signs the round tx and sends the public round information to all users: a copy of the signed VTXO tree and the signed round tx.
+- When the Server collected all forfeit signatures, it signs the round tx and sends the public round information to all users: a copy of the signed VTXO tree and the signed round tx.